Discuss Forum

 SkillVertex Courses

-RBI Grade B Syllabus 2026 for Phase 1, 2, and Interview
+RBI Grade B Syllabus 2026 for Phase 1 & 2, Complete Guide

 Table of Content +

-The RBI Grade B Syllabus 2026 covers 3 stages Phase 1, Phase 2, and Interview across 7 subject areas for the General stream, and specialized Economics or Statistics papers for DEPR and DSIM streams.
-Phase 1 tests Reasoning, Quantitative Aptitude, English, and General Awareness through an objective exam.
-Phase 2 consists of three papers: Economic & Social Issues (ESI), Finance & Management (F&M), and English Writing Skills.
-Candidates who clear Phase 2 are called for the final Interview round.
-In this blog, we have provided the detailed Phase 1 and Phase 2 syllabus along with the topics covered.
+The RBI Grade B Phase 1 syllabus for General stream includes Reasoning, Quantitative Aptitude, English, and General Awareness in an objective format, while Phase 2 consists of three papers: Economic & Social Issues (ESI), Finance & Management (F&M), and English Writing Skills.
+Candidates who qualify Phase 2 are called for the final Interview round.
+In this blog, we have provided a detailed RBI Grade B Phase 1 and Phase 2 syllabus along with the sub topics.

-What is the RBI Grade B syllabus 2026?
+What is the syllabus for RBI Grade B exam?

 Attempt RBI Grade B Mock Test

-How many subjects are there in the RBI Grade B Syllabus?
+How many subjects are there in RBI Grade B Syllabus?

 The Reasoning section tests your logical thinking and problem-solving ability.
 It checks how quickly and accurately you can analyze patterns, relationships, and data.
 This section mainly focuses on puzzles, arrangements, and logical statements.